widdowquinn/2018-03-06-ibioic/03-Structure/Jmol-part1.md

 Question: Using the RCSB information on 4GW3 which protein resiudes comprise the catalytic triad which is the enzyme active site?
 [RCSB: 4GW3] (http://www.rcsb.org/pdb/explore/explore.do?structureId=4GW3)

-Use [SAS tool](http://www.ebi.ac.uk/thornton-srv/databases/sas/) to take a closer lokk at the functionally important residues in 4GW3
+Use [SAS tool](http://www.ebi.ac.uk/thornton-srv/databases/sas/) to take a closer look at the functionally important residues in 4GW3

-We know form the publication associated with 4GW3 (linkout here) PML contains a hydrolase Ser-His-Asp catalytic triad with the catalytic serine (S79) (part of a GXSXG motif).
+We know form the publication associated with 4GW3 (linkout here) PML contains a hydrolase Ser-His-Asp catalytic triad with the catalytic serine (S79) being part of a GXSXG motif.

 Now highlight the catalytic triad in 4GW3 to see how residues that are widely spaced in the sequence are brought together in 3D space in the protein structure.